MicrosoftDocs/windows-ai-docs/docs/get-started-uwp.md

 {
      //Bind model input with contents from InkCanvas VideoFrame vf = await helper.GetHandWrittenImage(inkGrid);
-     MNISTInput.Input3 = ImageFeatureValue.CreateFromVideoFrame(vf);
+     modelInput.Input3 = ImageFeatureValue.CreateFromVideoFrame(vf);
 }
 ```

-For output, we simply call Evaluate() with the specified input.
+For output, we simply call EvaluateAsync() with the specified input.
 Once your inputs are initialized, call the model's Evaluate method to evaluate your model on the input data.
 Evaluate binds your inputs and outputs to the model object and evaluates the model on the inputs.

 Since the model returns an output Tensor, we'll first want to convert it to a friendly datatype, and then parse the returned list to determine which digit had the highest probability and display that one.